Halloween Crafts – What Fun!

 - Add spiders & mix!

 Grab any empty jars you have around the house and create these Mummy Jars.
-You’ll need white streamers (crepe paper), googly eyes and modge podge or rubber cement.
-I found the googly eyes and white streamers at my local dollar store.
+You'll need white streamers (crepe paper), googly eyes and modge podge or rubber cement.
+I found streamers at the dollar store.
+If you can't find googly eyes in store, Amazon has a lot of the variety packs of googly eyes for just a few dollars.

 - First take the jar and cover it with a thin layer of modge podge or rubber cement.
 You want just enough to make the streamers stick without getting too soggy.